Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Note: The dollar amounts in the table below are in Canadian dollars.

-Is it a good time to buy Microsoft Corporation stock?
+Is it a good time to buy Microsoft stock?

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.